punctuations/tablespoon/README.md

 <br/>

-Tablespoon is a simple generator which can generate semantic git commit messages of not only the highlights of the change, but everything.
+Tablespoon is a simple cli tool that can generate semantic commit messages based on comments in order to enforce best practices!

 ## Installation